sanchaya/karnata-f-kittel-font/README.md

 This project was supported by German Consulate General in Bengaluru till it was released as an open-source font to the use of general public.

 # Future Plans
 Further to this, the project has enabled **Sanchaya - https://sanchaya.org** to envison a larger **Kannada Font Revival Project**.
-This project will be taken forward as a FOSS project to build a much larger Karnata Typeface Family in near future.
+This project will be taken forward as a FOSS project to build a many more revival fonts under Karnata Typeface Family in near future.

 Copyright © 2022 Prashant Pandit